123avi/authorizer/README.md

 #### Tests
 All rules defined in the spec are covered in *AthorizerSpec.scala*

-#### Packages :
-##### domain
+### domain entities:

-1. violations - a package contains  the value objects that represents the different violations
+#### Authorizer
-2. Authorizer - Aggregate represents the Account life cicle states) and executes the operations according to the logic Authorizer states :
+ Aggregate the Account life states, and simulates state machine of the account life cycle  and executes the operations according to the logic

+**Authorizer states** :
 * *waitForInit* - the initial state, waits for Init account command , once the account is initilize with active-card true it fires timer accourding to transaction interval (2 minutes,can be configured) and change the state to run or to inactiveAccount (depends on the active-card argument)
 * *run* - accepts transactions and checks validation of the operation
-* *inactiveAccount* - incase the active-card:false, this state will response with violation "card-not-active" in case of transaction
+* *inactiveAccount* - in case the active-card:false, this state will respond with violation "card-not-active" in case of transaction

+#### violations
+contains the value objects that represents the different violations
+#### Operations
+contains the value objects that represents the different operations and responses

-##### protocol
+### protocol
-This package contains the json conventions protocol
+This package contains the json conventions protocol The application accepts the input and emits the output as json

 #### utils
 package that contains helpers for handling the configuration and datetime conventions gracefully

-The application accepts the input and emits the output as json

 #### Publisher - simple actor that simply receives a message and emits it to the stdout as a json

+## Remarks
-Akka actors are low resource and enables to achieve async and scalable operations easly.
+* Akka actors are low resource and enables to achieve async and scalable operations easily.
-In case the code will need to support many accounts I would use persistent actors and event sourcing approach.
-I didn't use it in this case because the application should use only the memory as a storage.
+* Each actor is minimized to maintain single responsibility althogh it might be a little overhead or over engineering I do believe that it is correct in a real life apps.
+* In order to keep it simple I didn't use persisted actor or other persistence storage and maintained a single account with in memory state as requested.